Nike-Inc/wingtips/samples/sample-spring-boot/README.md

-# Wingtips Sample Application - spring-web-mvc
+# Wingtips Sample Application - spring-boot

 Wingtips is a distributed tracing solution for Java 7 and greater based on the [Google Dapper paper](http://static.googleusercontent.com/media/research.google.com/en/us/pubs/archive/36356.pdf).

-This submodule contains a sample application based on Spring Web MVC that integrates Wingtips' `RequestTracingFilter` to automatically start and complete the overall request span for incoming requests.
-If the incoming request contains tracing headers then they will be used as the parent span, otherwise a new trace will be started.
+This submodule contains a sample application based on Spring Boot that uses `WingtipsWithZipkinSpringBootConfiguration` from [`wingtips-zipkin-spring-boot`](../../wingtips-zipkin-spring-boot) to setup both Wingtips' `RequestTracingFilter` (to automatically start and complete the overall request span for incoming requests) and Wingtips' Zipkin [integration](../../wingtips-zipkin) (to send completed Wingtips spans to a [Zipkin](http://zipkin.io/) server), all configured from the sample's `application.properties`.
+As always with `RequestTracingFilter`, if the incoming request contains tracing headers then they will be used as the parent span, otherwise a new trace will be started.

 This sample also shows the other half of the equation (the [Propagating Distributed Traces Across Network or Application Boundaries](../../README.md#propagating_traces)